toddwseattle/NUwebbootcamp0/step-by-step.md

  We want to make it a little bit more stylish, and as we start to save a bigger list of users we like, we would also like to create a set of favorites.

-## Create an Artist class with a name and favorite property
+## Create an GithubID class with a name and favorite property
 so far we have just been capturing a string for each github id; now we also have to designate whether it is a favorite.
 Like in other languages, we can create [classes](https://www.typescriptlang.org/docs/handbook/classes.html), and their cousins [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) in typescript.
 In this case we will use a class
 We can use the angular cli to create a typescript class file to hold the GithubId object.
 Create it with a name string property and a favorite boolean property: